-Researchers, technicians, teachers, and students in cell biology, immunocytochemistry, histochemistry, and electron microscopy.
+Researchers, technicians, teachers, and students in cell biology, immunocytochemistry, histochemistry, and electron microscopy

 - 28th October 1989

-- ISBN: 978-0-12-333928-7
+- eBook ISBN:

 "The chapters in these volumes are a measure of a healthy field of research and its applications." --ELECTRON MICROSCOPY REVIEW

 "If you need to localise something within a cell, the colloidal gold series can probably tell you how to go about it." --EUROPEAN JOURNAL OF PROTISTOL

 "This treatise is timely and extremely helpful for the scientist interested in applying the colloidal gold methodology for a particular research problem...
 The present volumes elegantly cover broad research applications that reach beyond the traditional field of microscopy in cell biology and extend into the field of molecular biology...
 An attempt has been made to include a distinguished group of experts who are the originators of the techniques; many continue to play an active role in the technical development.
 The authors are from diverse fields, so that these books will be attractive to a wide audience including cell biologists, pathologists, virologists, and developmental and molecular biologists.
 The printing of the hardbound books is of prime quality, with excellent reproductions of the well-chosen micrographs...
 The text, printed on glossy paper, is extremely easy to read; diagrams, drawings, and tables throughout the two volumes are particularly pertinent in illustrating the principles and steps of many of the procedures.
 Although each chapter is written by a different author, all consistently follow a well organized pattern.
 The chapters begin with an introduction and historical background, then follow with preparation of probes and specimens, principles and descriptions of the methods for labeling, descriptions of the experimental results with a review of the literature, conclusions, and a list of citations to many original references.
 A particularly valuable part of each chapter is the assessment of the advantages, limitation, and pitfalls of a given methodology...
 These two volumes are a mix of reference book, student textbook,